UnquietCode/Flapi/README.md

 **Remember:** Flapi is still a beta!
 Be gentle, and please help the project by testing and reporting bugs.

 ## [Getting Started](https://github.com/UnquietCode/Flapi/wiki/Getting-Started)
+You can grab the latest jar from [the repository](https://github.com/UnquietCode/Flapi/tree/master/lib).
+Requires com.sun.codemodel version 2.2 as a runtime dependency.
+I'll be setting up a maven repository soon.

 ## [Examples](https://github.com/UnquietCode/Flapi/wiki/Examples)